Power Train Problems of Chevrolet Suburban - part 1

 The vehicle only has ~39,000 miles on it and the transmission went out and the car is not drivable.
 The dealership said it is a faulty valve body and that the part is on national back order and could take 2 to 6 months or even longer to get the part before they can start work.

-all problems of the 2024 Chevrolet Suburban
+21 Power Train problem of the 2019 Chevrolet Suburban

 Transmission started shifting very hard while in motion.
 The vehicle shudders while at speed.
 Extremely loud vibrations coming from under the vehicle.
 This vehicle only has 75 k miles on it.
 Mechanic first flushed and changed transmission fluid.
 Vehicle still shifting and running rough.
 Mechanic says we have to replace the entire transmission.
 Vehicle has always had top routine maintenance done.
 This Suburban is too new to require a new transmission.
 Chevrolet needs to recall this issue and replace at their cost! lost power while on interstate at 65 mph.
 Extremely unsafe!!.